 “Let me guess,” I said popping the cork.
 “East London.”

 “Correct,” said Ted.
 “But that’s all you need to know.
-We often holiday in Nerja, and when here, we forget everything from back home.
+We often holiday in Nerja and when here, we forget everything from back home.
 I hope you’re well stocked.
 We’ve been coming several times a year for a while now and have been on the lookout for an English-speaking establishment with good company, fine grub, quality booze, and great sounds.
 If we have a good time tonight, you’ll likely be seeing us often, know what I mean?”

 “We’ll try our best, I’m Robin Webster, and this is our family business.”